madx900/MADX-Subscription-management/README.md

 # MADX-Subscription-management
-A Discord bot for managing user subscriptions with features like subscription tracking, notifications, and management.
+A powerful Discord bot for managing user subscriptions with automated notifications and comprehensive subscription tracking.